-Here's how you can quickly and easily earn 145,000 American Airlines miles – and why you might want to.
+Here's how you can quickly and easily earn a big stash of American Airlines miles – and why you should.

 How to Earn American Airlines Miles Fast